FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 I use the well-known 5% rule for renting vs buying a house as a quick benchmark.
 It helps to avoid apples-to-oranges comparisons by considering certain home ownership costs that you don’t have when you rent—property taxes (the rule assumes 1% per year), house maintenance costs (1%), and the opportunity cost from the capital you could otherwise invest (3%).
 Although this 5% rule can be tailored to the tax realities of individual locations, it serves as a good starting point.

 Here’s an example of how to use it.
-We pay roughly €2,000 a month (€24,000 annually) for our four-room city flat.
+We pay roughly €2,000 a month (€24,000 annually) for our four-room city flat in a mid-sized city in Germany.
 According to the 5% rule, a comparable purchase for this flat would be about €480,000 (€24,000/0.05).
 According to this simple rule of thumb, if flats were being sold for €300,000 in our area, it would be financially wise to buy, whereas if a comparable flat were priced at €600,000 it would be better to rent from a purely financial standpoint.

 Here is the thing: we regularly see comparable flats to ours on the market for over €900,000.
 Under these circumstances and according to the benchmarking rule, renting is not “throwing away money”; it is by far the more sensible decision if we choose to stay in our neighbourhood.
 The “comparable rent” for this property price would be €3,750 per month—which is incredibly steep—nearly twice what we pay.